BA (HONS) IN ACTING

 - Workshop Day

-- Piece B - Modern The modern piece should provide a clear contrast to the classical piece and we encourage you to choose a piece written after 1960.
+- Piece B - Contemporary The contemporary piece should provide a clear contrast to the classical piece and be written after 1960.
 Do not use Chekhov or Shaw for this piece.

-You must have an alternative classical piece prepared (same rules as Piece A), which you may or may not be called upon to perform.
+- Piece C - Alternative Classical You must have an alternative classical piece prepared (same rules as Piece A), which you may or may not be asked to perform.

-This is the final stage and you will need to prepare a new audition speech of your choice, either classical or modern.
+This is the final stage and you will need to prepare a new audition speech of your choice.
+It can be from any era, Greek to contemporary.
+If you have not used Piece C or D in previous rounds you may choose one of them.

-You can attend auditions in New York or Los Angeles and this can be indicated on the application form.
+You can attend auditions in Leicester, Manchester, Chester, Newcastle, Plymouth and Bristol as well as overseas in Dublin, New York and Los Angeles.
+This can be indicated on the application form.

-This year RADA is offering auditions in Los Angeles.
-Candidates opting for the Los Angeles auditions should ensure that they are available for a recall on the same day if required.
+Candidates opting for regional/ overseas auditions should ensure that they are available for a recall on the same day if required.
 Recalled candidates will also be requested to attend a workshop in London at a later date.

 We consider diversity to be enriching and a vital part of what makes us one of the world leaders in providing vocational training.
 We encourage the opportunity for self-development regardless of age, gender, disability, ethnicity, marital status, nationality, sexual orientation, parental status, religion or belief.